karoldabro/seeder-once/README.md

 This library allows you to run your Laravel seeders only once. <br> No matter how many times artisan command `db:seed` is called.
 Done seeders will never be executed again.

 ## How it works
 Works similarly to migrations.
 First creates table in database, then logs all seeds that extend abstract class `Kdabrow\SeederOnce\SeederOnce`.
-In nutshell this will prevent to execute method run() if was executed in the past. <br> Mechanism of logging data into database is heavily inspired by Laravel migration mechanism from package illuminate/database.
+In nutshell this will prevent to execute method run() if was executed in the past.
+Mechanism of logging data into database is heavily inspired by Laravel migration mechanism from package illuminate/database.

 ## How to use it